University Master's Degree in Biochemistry, Molecular Biology and Biomedicine

 The admission requirements are as follows:

-• Degree in Biochemistry, Biotechnology, Biology, Biomedical Sciences, Genetics, Microbiology, Chemistry, Computer Studies, Physics, Veterinary Medicine, Pharmacy or Medicine, including those obtained for studies undertaken in other countries.
+• Graduates in Biochemistry, Biotechnology, Biology, Biomedical Sciences, Genetics, Microbiology, Chemistry, Veterinary, Pharmacy, Biomedical Engineering or Medicine, as well as graduates in studies in these fields from other countries.

 Selection criteria

-• Previous studies of Biochemistry, Molecular Biology and Biomedicine: up to 3 points.
+• Studies carried out in the field of Biochemistry, Molecular Biology and Biomedicine: up to 3 points.

 Complementary training